dusk-gg/dusk/docs/docs/advanced/real-time-games.md

 ## World time {#world-time}

 To track time outside the game, Rune exposes `Rune.worldTime()`.
 This function returns a timestamp in milliseconds since the epoch.
-Using this value allows to build daily challenges, time-based events. `Rune.worldTime()` has 1 second precision.
+Using this value allows building daily challenges and time-based events. `Rune.worldTime()` has 1 second precision.

 Comparing Rune.worldTime with real date example: